jf-tech/omniparser/README.md

 ## Demo in Playground

-Use https://omniparser.herokuapp.com/ (might need to wait for a few seconds for heroku instance to wake up) for trying out schemas and inputs, yours and from sample library, to see how transform works.
+Use https://omniparser.herokuapp.com/ (may need to wait for a few seconds for heroku instance to wake up) for trying out schemas and inputs, yours and from sample library, to see how transform works.

 ![](./cli/cmd/web/playground-demo.gif)